Q19Forbidden/Thay_Viet_Nguyen_AI/README.md

-This is my exercise in python AL of thay Viet Nguyen AI cource, he works in Berlin, Germany
+This is my exercise in python for AL of thay Viet Nguyen AI course, he works in Berlin, Germany